So you’re starting a community using an electronic mailing list. Great idea!

 - List B sent 89 messages.

-Quality is Sometimes Better Than Quantity
+Sometimes, Quality is Better Than Quantity

 Quantity might seem like a plus.
 But, guess what the primary complaint is for being part of a mailing list.
 That’s right…..getting too many emails!
 Bombarding your group with messages may not be the best choice for YOUR group.